bucs110fall2023/final-project-vincent-eric/README.md

 - << You should have a list of each of your classes with a description >> Controller Class:
-    Controls and manages the mainloops as well as other loops i.e. menu, game, round, and gameover loops.
+    Controls and manages the mainloops as well as other loops i.e. menu, game, and gameover loops.

 Button Class (from button module):
     Class for buttons with the funcitonality of blitting them onto a surface and returning a value when clicked.

 Character Class (from character module):
     Sprite class for players, containing movement, attacks, and animations.

+Spritesheet Class (from spritesheet module):
+    Takes spritesheets and converts them into images for animation.

 ## KNOWN BUGS
 1. Animation is not correctly showing when moving, jumping, or attacking.